 Even though there have been significant research strides to expand the donor pool, Penn Medicine implores the importance of becoming an organ donor.
 Until there are enough donated organs for every patient who needs transplant, donors remain the key to the gift of life for those who suffer from a range of life threatening illnesses.
 To learn more about registering to be an organ donor visit the Penn Transplant Institute website or denote it on your driver license next time you renew it.

-Click here for more information about the Penn Medicine Lung Transplantation Program.This post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+Click here for more information about the Penn Medicine Lung Transplantation Program.This is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio